cairo-robotics/llm-multimodal-drone-feedback/README.md

 ```
 If you are feeling really fancy, you can try to create a service that will automatically run this.
 I gave up after struggling with SELinux policy permissions for several hours.

+4. Detatch from your tmux session using `CTRL+B` then `d`.
+You can attach later using `tmux attach -t mysession`.
-4. Check you can access your project at `https://dronefeedback.colorado.edu`.
+5. Check you can access your project at `https://dronefeedback.colorado.edu`.
 Congrats, you did it!

 # What to work on next
 - finalize Prolific study details online